saberzero1/quartz-themes/themes/its-theme/README.md

-# its-theme
+# ITS Theme

-- Theme: its-theme
+- Theme: ITS Theme
 - Author: <a href="https://github.com/SlRvb" target="_blank" rel="noopener noreferrer">SlRvb</a>

 ## Preview